infinitestory/writeups/ctf/2021/cor/findme.md

 ```

 Comparing this source to the MQTT protocol spec and the flavor text ("i learned mqtt and made a cool chat app with it. it's so secure i bet you can't find me on it") we can make a few observations:
-* Wildcards are not allowed, so we can't just go read every message channel at once.
+* Wildcards are not allowed, so we can't just go sub to every message topic at once.
-* We're probably looking to find the admin's user id to subscribe to their message channel.
-The website has a big red button to call the admin, which presumably causes an admin client to connect and start publishing the flag on their secret message channel.
+* We're probably looking to find the admin's user id to subscribe to their message topic.
+The website has a big red button to call the admin, which presumably causes an admin client to connect and start publishing the flag on their secret message topic.
-* Clients are allowed to subscribe to message and errors channels for other clients, as long as your client id is a prefix of theirs.
+* Clients are allowed to subscribe to message and errors topic for other clients, as long as your client id is a prefix of theirs.
 * MQTT (as a convention) reserves topics beginning with $SYS for debug information.
-We are allowed to subscribe to these, or any non-message non-error channels, at will.
+We are allowed to subscribe to these, or any non-message non-error topics, at will.

 Looking through the aedes source code, we find that the broker will announce all subscriptions on the system topic $SYS/\<broker-id\>/new/subscribes.
 If we could subscribe to that topic, we'd probably be able to catch the admin coming online.
 However, the broker id is by default a UUIDv4 which is not announced in any handshake packets.
 Our goal is to somehow obtain it.